kotamine/piecemealR/docs/02-Essentials.md

 ```

 ### Data Frame
-A data frame is similar to a matrix, but it accepts multiple types (modes) of variables across columns (e.g., a dataset in a typical data analysis programs like SAS, SPSS, Stata etc.).
-In some cases matrices and data frames can be treated interchangeably.
-Generally, data manipulation functions are written for data frames, while base R functions are written for matrices.
+A data frame is similar to a matrix, but it accepts multiple types (modes) of variables across columns (e.g., a dataset in typical data analysis programs like SAS, SPSS, Stata etc.).
+In some cases matrices and data frames may be treated interchangeably, but generally they need to be distinguished.
+Data manipulation functions are often written for data frames, while some base R functions are written for matrices.

 ```r